ajayyy/SponsorBlock/README.md

 You can load this project as an unpacked extension.
 Make sure to rename the `config.js.example` file to `config.js` before installing.

+There are also other build scripts available.
+Install `npm`, then run `npm install` in the repository.

+## Developing with a clean profile

+Run `npm run dev` to run the extension using a clean Firefox profile with hot reloading.

+## Packing

+Run `npm run build` to generate a packed extension.

 # Credit

 The awesome [Invidious API](https://github.com/omarroth/invidious/wiki/API) is used to grab the time the video was published.